leojacinto/project-khepri/README.md

 - **Constraints Reference** — every constraint discovered through failure
 - **Best Practices** — checklists, naming conventions, file organization

+### Using the Khepri Playbook from a fresh Build Agent conversation

+The playbook is deployed to the instance as a `sys_script_include` record (`KhepriAgentPlaybook`).
+This means any Build Agent conversation on the same instance can access it — you don't need to be inside the Khepri app.

+**Prompt template** (paste this as your first message in a new Build Agent conversation):

+> First, search the instance for "KhepriAgentPlaybook" using keyword_search with contentMode "full" and read the entire content.
+This is the Khepri field guide for building AI Agents.
+Then follow its Build Agent Procedure to build me a [describe your agent here].

+**Why this is needed:** The AI coding agent in a fresh conversation has no memory of previous sessions and doesn't proactively search the instance for guidance.
+The prompt above tells it to find and read the playbook before writing any code.

+**Architecture for new agents:**
+- Each new agent should be a **separate scoped app** (`create_new_servicenow_app`)
+- Use `AiAgent()` for the agent definition (one per scope)
+- Copy `AGENT_PLAYBOOK.md` into the new app's workspace for the full detailed reference
+- The instance-level `KhepriAgentPlaybook` ScriptInclude provides the condensed version accessible without copying files

 ---

 ## Operational Guardrails